BytesAndBosons/BrainFrontend/README.md

 npm run dev
 ```

 The deployment to the web server is done automatically via a GitLab CI/CD pipeline.
 The pipeline builds the website via `npm run build` and uploads the generated files to the server via FTP.

+## Sources
+Logo: Brain by Sergey Patutin from <a href="https://thenounproject.com/browse/icons/term/brain/" target="_blank" title="Brain Icons">Noun Project</a> (CC BY 3.0)